-The RT8122 is a voltage mode synchronous Buck controller.
+The RT8127 is a voltage mode synchronous Buck controller.
 To compensate a typical voltage mode Buck converter, there are two ordinary compensation schemes, well known as type-II compensator and type-III compensator.
-The choice of using type-II or type-III compensator is up to platform designers, and the main concern will be the position of the capacitor ESR zero and mid-frequency to high frequency gain Boost.
+The choice of using type-II or type-III compensator will be up to platform designers, and the main concern will be the position of the capacitor ESR zero and mid-frequency to high frequency gain boost.
 Typically, the ESR zero of output capacitor will tend to stabilize the effect of output LC double poles, hence the position of the output capacitor ESR zero in frequency domain may influence the design of voltage loop compensation.
-If fZ(ESR) is <1/2fC, where fC denotes 0dB crossing frequency, type-Il compensation will be sufficient for voltage stability.
-If $f{Z(ESR)}$ is > 1/2 $f_C$ (or higher gain and phase margin is required at mid frequency to high-frequency), then type-III compensation may be a better solution for voltage loop compensation.
+If $f{Z(ESR)}$ is <1/2f_C, where f_C denotes 0dB crossing frequency, type-II compensation will be sufficient for voltage stability.
+If $f{Z(ESR)}$ is > $1/2f_C$ (or higher gain and phase margin is required at mid frequency to high frequency), then type-III compensation may be a better solution for voltage loop compensation.